NuGet/docs.microsoft.com-nuget/README.md

 - packages.config, project.json: refer to NuGet files in a project.
 - NuGet.Config and NuGetDefaults.Config: these files appear with this capitalization so be sure to follow them.
 - .nuspec: refers to a NuGet specification for creating a package; generally, we speak of a .nuspec file with the period, because it's always used as a file extension.

+For items not listed here, search in the repository for the term and see how it's used.

 ### Heading capitalizations